 - Availability- There are chronic shortages of mental health professionals in rural areas, and mental health providers are more likely to practice in urban centers.

-What’s worse is that the most marginalized and under-resourced communities are those with the most severe need for mental healthcare providers.
+What’s worse is that the most marginalized and under-resourced communities are those with the highest need for mental health care providers.
 County-Level Estimates of Mental Health Professional Shortage of the United States notes that the higher levels of unmet need for mental health professionals happened in counties that were in the countryside and had low socioeconomic status (SES).

 A significant obstacle that affects the accessibility of mental health care in rural areas is reimbursement.
 The publication, Encouraging Rural Health Clinics to Provide Mental Health Services: What Are Options? mention that rural health clinics may be cautious to start offering mental health services when reimbursement is low.
-Also, that high no-show rates among mental health clients and large numbers of uninsured patients further intensify the issue of low reimbursement rates paid by Medicaid and others.
+It is also not helpful that many mental health clients and uninsured patients in agricultural areas often do not show up for appointments.

-There are consequences resulting from the lack of accessible healthcare services for rural people.
-One consequence is that law enforcement is the de facto response to mental illness issues in the countryside.
-Take Chicago’s Cook County, for example; estimates run as high as 30 percent of jail mates suffering from mental illness, the majority of them undiagnosed and untreated.
-Furthermore, a lack of accessible care could mean that people with mental health issues end up in emergency rooms if the closest mental health provider is far from where they live.
+Consequences are resulting from the lack of accessible health care services for rural people.
+One outcome is that law enforcement is the de facto response to mental illness issues in the countryside.
+In Chicago’s Cook County, the majority of its jail mates that have mental illness are undiagnosed and untreated.
+A lack of accessible care could mean that people with mental health issues end up in emergency rooms if there are no nearby mental health clinics.

 Despite the lack of mental health care in the countryside, there has been an uptick of rural-focused healthcare providers.
 From 1999 to 2010, a behavioral health program, called Sowing the Seeds of Hope served uninsured and underinsured farmers in the Midwest, and from 2002 and 2004, the Iowa Rural Mental Health Initiative provided families with one-on-one mental health care that was culturally competent-meaning that clinicians providing the care were sensitive to rural needs.

-Other rural areas tackle the lack of mental health care by training providers in primary care and community health clinics with mental health training.
-One example of this approach is The Billings Clinic, the largest health care organization in Montana.
+Other rural areas tackle the lack of mental health care by training primary care providers and community health clinics with mental health training.
+One example of this approach is The Billings Clinic, the largest healthcare organization in Montana.
 The organization has been arming nurse practitioners with additional mental health training for the primary care setting.
-This is useful because the nurse practitioners treat mild to moderate anxiety or depression, while the more complex cases are left for psychiatrists in the larger towns.
+Nurse practitioners treat mild to moderate anxiety or depression, and the psychiatrists treat the more complicated cases.

 Telemedicine is another approach that helps rural people if the nearest mental health center is far from where they live.
 Clinicians and clients can establish care via phone or the internet instead of in person.
 Another great case of this approach is with The Billings Clinic of Montana.
 They teamed up with Eastern Montana Telemedicine Network to expand care to the most far-flung areas of the state.
 It is not perfect because internet access in the countryside can be sparse and some states have strict telehealth restrictions.

-Rural areas such as Codington County, South Dakota, have established programs to reduce the number of people with mental illness in jails.
+In Codington County, South Dakota, it has programs to reduce the number of people with mental illness in jails.
 Codington County has implemented a program called Stepping Up, an initiative that the National Association of Counties introduced in 2015.
-In this program, Codington County contracts with a community mental health center to go to the jail and identify people who might have a mental health problem.
-From there, troubled inmates are placed in case management programs.
+In this program, Codington County and a community mental health center work together.
+They go to the jail and identify people who may have a mental illness.
+From there, troubled inmates then go into case management programs.

-Other approaches that rural areas can take to minimize the challenges of providing mental health services and expanding the mental health workforce are:
+Here are other approaches rural areas can take to minimize the challenges of providing mental health care and expand the mental health workforce:

 - Offering loan repayment programs and state tax waivers

-- Providing clinical rotations in a rural setting to grow-your-own workforce
+- Providing clinical rotations in a rural setting up a grow-your-own workforce

-- Allowing education and awareness efforts targeted toward rural residents that create familiarity and comfort with mental health issues.
-For instance, Mental Health First Aid, a program that let’s lay people identify, understand (therefore reduce the stigma), and respond to signs of mental illness and substance-abuse disorders.
+- Allowing education and awareness efforts targeted at rural residents that create familiarity and comfort with mental health issues.
+For instance, Mental Health First Aid, a program that let’s lay people identify, understand (therefore reduce the stigma), and respond to signs of mental illness and substance abuse disorders.

 - Rural schools can implement school-based prevention program which can include an expansive set of interventions, such as :